CodeWithDevesh/SyncWave/readme.md

 # SyncWave

+Tired of sharing a single earphone during movie night?
+Wanna jam out with your friend — on separate headphones?

-This is a simple "windows only" command line tool written in c++ for using multiple playback devices at the same time.
+This command-line tool lets you play audio through multiple (two currently😅) playback devices at the same time — yes, including Bluetooth speakers and headphones.
+Perfect for watching movies, listening to music, or just vibing across devices.

 # Installation
 You can download the latest release from the [releases](https://github.com/CodeWithDevesh/SyncWave/releases).